Exclusive: Fintech firm Revolut to hire 3500 staff in global push with Visa

 But, along with its peers, Revolut has shocked incumbent banks into upping their digital game, as customers flock to Fintechs with their slicker apps, money management tools and attractive offers on foreign exchange.

-Revolut’s rapid growth in recent years has been without hiccups.
+Revolut’s rapid growth in recent years has not been without hiccups.
 It faced media reports about a cutthroat work culture and questions from Britain’s financial watchdog earlier this year about its sanctions-checking systems.

 Revolut said at the time it has never failed to meet its legal or regulatory sanctions requirements.